-- Traditional applications of continuous improvement struggle to adapt to the realities of today's COVID-19 economy, specifically the rise of knowledge workers and a non-standardized approach to work, which inherently makes the application of CI to processes difficult.
+- Traditional applications of continuous improvement struggle to adapt to today's economy, specifically the rise of knowledge workers and a non-standardized approach to work, which inherently makes applying CI to processes difficult.

-The principles of continuous improvement can be learned through many resources, as too the means to overcoming its challenges.
+The principles of continuous improvement can be learned through many resources, as well the means to overcome challenges.

 The Lean Startup

-If you are searching for a CI resource grounded in modern business, you need this book.
+You need this book if you are searching for a CI resource grounded in modern business.

-The Lean Startup is one of the best resources to understand continuous improvement’s applications in business.
+The Lean Startup is one of the best resources for understanding continuous improvement applications in business.
 Likewise, it is an example of placing the customer at the heart of CI and feeding operational excellence.

-Authored by Harvard Business School Entrepreneur-in-Residence, Eric Ries, the Lean Startup challenges readers’ perception of their business and processes, all the while aligning this with the view of your customers.
+Authored by Harvard Business School Entrepreneur-in-Residence, Eric Ries, the Lean Startup challenges readers’ perception of their business and processes while aligning this with the view of your customers.

 The Gemba Academy